Morpheuslabs-io/waves-escrow-dapp-sample/README.md

 Create two new accounts one for escrow and another for seller.

-We will use the genesis account for buyer.
+We will use the genesis account (that is in the waves private node) for buyer.

 From Ride IDE, generate a new account (Escrow) in order to attach dapp scripts to it later to provide escrow service, by clicking "Add Account", then "Generate new account".